 East 3, 1 Honba

-3m becomes ryanmen with 2m or 4m.
+The 3m becomes ryanmen with 2m or 4m.
 9m never becomes ryanmen.
 The value of 3m is higher than that of 9m.
-Please discard 9m.
+Accordingly, please discard 9m.
 There’s also a small chance for 234 sanshoku naturally in the distance.

 Key point #7

 Shape.
 Discard 5p.
-There is no need and no “natural” way of turning this hand into 345 sanshoku anymore.
-You're forcing too much, and you don’t need the value so badly right now.
-A good shape Menzen East riichi is a stronger choice.
+There is no need and no “natural” way of turning this hand into 345 sanshoku anymore - drawing 5s would just mean that you missed your chance for tenpai.
+You're forcing it too hard, and you don’t need the value so badly right now.
+A good shape East Riichi is a stronger choice.
 Discarding 5p gives you the most considerable tenpai chance, all of which leave you with a good wait.